School Community Events

 WWS also organizes social events like moms and dads’ evening, education workshops, parent book clubs and more to support new families and create a warm, welcoming and supportive environment for everyone.
 These are announced to families through our subscribed, weekly E-News.

-Parent Association & PAC
+Parent Association (PAC) & Parent Council

 The PAC facilitates all fundraising activities and aims to create a social network of Whistler Waldorf parents through our many events.
 To assist with the ongoing development of the school, WWS coordinates various annual fundraising initiatives throughout the year.